rtran015/GA-Iguana/README.md

       - After updating H:H, click H3 to verify URL works (a new tab will open and start a download).
 When this works, open all URLs to download all files.
 Highlight all cells, right click, open links.
 - 2b.
 Locate all files and put in separate folder

-3. Combine all spreadsheets with terminal or command prompt
+3. Combine all spreadsheets with terminal or command prompt (source: https://eikhart.com/blog/merge-csv-files-with-mac-os-x-terminal)
+- 3a.
+Open terminal and locate folder.
+For ex:
+  - cd ~/"downloads"/"new folder"
+  - return
+  - cat *.tsv >merged.csv